Skip to main content

 make supervision-generate-source-map-analysis

-This will generate a html file that displays the makup of the js files
+This will generate a html file that displays the makeup of the js files.

 Source Map Explorer output